jameshyojaelee/GPT-cell-annotator/news/index.md

 ## gptcellannotator 0.1.0

-- First public milestone with hardened installation docs, pkgdown site, REST + CLI transport coverage, and Seurat-focused vignette surfaced from the root documentation hub.
+- First public milestone with CLI-first offline support, Seurat workflows, and the initial vignette.